Using ADOBE FRESCO for fashion illustration

 using layers in adobe fresco app

-Look below: that’s what the screen looks like.
-SO MANY TOOLBOXES.
-It can stress you out and that’s why I love to work with you to minimize and be aware of just the essential very few tools that you’ll be needing to start making beautiful fashion illustrations with Adobe Fresco App on you iPad or device.
 Just a pencil and a wet brush, and you’re set!
 And to know how to open , save documents, zoom, do, undo, and export.
 EVERYTHING ELSE IS EXTRA!!!!!!
-Don’t let all of these options bog you down and take the flow and playful, instinctive essense out of your fashion drawing!
+Don’t let all of these options bog you down and take away the flow and playful, instinctive essense out of your fashion drawing!
 Okay??